-"Trust Estate" means the property granted to the Trustee, described in the granting clauses of the Master Indenture as follows: (i) the Revenues; and (ii) all money from time to time held by the Trustee under the Master Indenture or any Supplemental Indenture in any fund or account other than (i) any Defeasance Escrow Account, and (b) any fund or account created by a Supplemental Indenture that is expressly excluded from the Trust Estate.
+"Trust Estate" means the property granted to the Trustee, described in the granting clauses of the Master Indenture as follows: (i) the Revenues and (ii) all money from time to time held by the Trustee under the Master Indenture or any Supplemental Indenture in any fund or account other than (a) any Defeasance Escrow Account and (b) any fund or account created by a Supplemental Indenture that is expressly excluded from the Trust Estate.

-"2016 Notes" means the Commonwealth Transportation Board Federal Transportation Grant Anticipation Revenue Notes, Series 2016 that are authorized by the Fourth Supplemental Indenture.
+"2017 Notes" means the Commonwealth Transportation Board Federal Transportation Grant Anticipation Revenue Notes, Series 2017 that are authorized by the Fifth Supplemental Indenture.

-"2016 Notes COI Account" means the account by that name in the Project Fund established under the Fourth Supplemental Indenture.
+"2017 Notes COI Account" means the account by that name in the Project Fund established under the Fifth Supplemental Indenture.

-"2016 Project" means the Project described in Appendix B to the Fourth Supplemental Indenture to be financed with the proceeds of the 2016 Notes.
+"2017 Project" means the Project described in Appendix B to the Fifth Supplemental Indenture to be financed with the proceeds of the 2017 Notes.

-"VDOT Funding Account" means the account by that name in the Project Fund established under the Fourth Supplemental Indenture.
+"VDOT Funding Account" means the account by that name in the Project Fund established under the Fifth Supplemental Indenture.